 This applies to all personal homepages of users at Villanova University.

-The personal homepage will be available for the duration of the individual’s account.
+The personal homepage of a faculty and staff member will be available for the duration of the individual’s account.
 The homepage will be purged and deleted when the users account is removed from the system.
+The personal homepage of a student will be available for one semester after their last enrolled and active semester.
 See Email Policy for additional details regarding account lifecycle.

 The Office for University Information Technologies is the agent designated under the Digital Millennium Copyright Act, P.L.
 105-304, to respond to reports alleging copyright infringements on Villanova University's Web site.